parthlathiya0/test/README.md

-# Congress_VotingHistory_Analysis
+# Congress Voting History Analysis
+## Data Analysis
- Clustering congress senates' votes for different acts from different parties and states in the year 2016
+Clustering American Congress Senates' votes for different acts from different parties and states in the year 2016

 ### Algorithm in english
     - Pick arbituary point as guesses for the center of each group
     - Assign all the data points to the closest maching group
-    - within each group, average the points to get to a new guess
+    - Within each group, average the points to get to a new guess
-    - for the center of the group
+    - For the center of the group
     - Repeat multiple times: assign data and average the points

 ### Clean, Fast, Readable and Memory effecient Code